cmusatyalab/PyEdgeSim/README.md

 - Essential PH-1 with Android 10

 #### GPU Implementation
 While a GPU is not required, PyEdgeSim's OpenRTiST application will run faster with one.
-Using a GPU requires three things:
+Using an NVIDIA GPU requires three things:
 1. Equipping your server with a GPU and install the corresponding host driver.

-2. Configuring docker to use a GPU by installing and configuring nvidia-docker2
+2. Configuring docker to use a GPU by installing and configuring nvidia-docker2 and updating /etc/docker/daemon.json

 3. Configuring kubernetes to use a GPU.
-You will need to this after installing kubernetes in step 1 of the exercise below.
+You will be prompted to do this after installing kubernetes in step 1 of the exercise below.

 Only the OpenRTiST pod will use the GPU in this exercise.